corda/corda-docs-portal/content/en/platform/corda/1.2/cenm/corda-networks.md

 A Corda network is a collection of nodes with a vetted, unique identity that share a common “root of trust” upon which all certificates and signatures are ultimately chained back to.
-The tooling that enables this infrastructure is provided by the Enterprise Network Manager suite of tools, specifically the Identity Manager component.
+The tooling that enables this infrastructure is provided by the Corda Enterprise Network Manager (CENM) suite of tools, specifically the Identity Manager component.

 As part of their boot-strapping process nodes submit their identity (public key and x500 name) to the Identity Manager of the network they wish to join.
 From there a number of things happen: